jerchaumont/Projet-ing-nierie-documentaire/README.md

 ### Create the XSL stylesheet
 In our [XSL stylesheet](project_play/stylesheet.xsl), we use the current stylesheet `<xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="1.0">`.
 Then we have to associate the different elements with our XML tree.

-Finally, the expected result can be displayed with the html file.
+Finally, the expected result can be displayed with the [HTML file] (project_play/XSL Output.html).